What Is Polymarket USD (pUSD)?

 What is a stablecoin?

 A stablecoin is a crypto token designed to track a stable reference—usually one U.S. dollar per token.
 Instead of prices swinging like Bitcoin or Ethereum, each unit is meant to stay near $1 so you can size trades, settle markets, and withdraw without constantly converting in and out of traditional bank rails.
-Common dollar stablecoins include USDC and USDT; venues like Polymarket pick one (here, USDC) as the economic unit of account, then may use an internal token (pUSD) to represent that value inside their contracts.
+Common dollar stablecoins include USDC and USDT.
+On Polymarket, pUSD is the collateral token used for trading on the V2 CLOB: an ERC-20 on Polygon backed by USDC with backing enforced on-chain (not an algorithmic or fractional-reserve design—see Polymarket’s documentation).
+You typically fund via Polymarket’s flows; balances used for the order book are in pUSD.

 What is Polymarket USD (pUSD)?